Lesson of the Day 7

 Water Buffalo

-The tail of the bird acts like a rudder which helps it to steer.
+The tail of the bird acts like a rudder; it helps the bird to steer.
 The bird turns its tail down when it wants to slow down.
 It works like a break.

-Alberosaurus was a two legged (bipedal) dinosaur that used his tail to keep his feet on the ground when he leaned over to eat or drink.
-The weight of his tail prevented him from falling over.
+was a two legged (bipedal) dinosaur that used his tail to keep his feet on the ground when he leaned over to eat or drink.
+The weight of his talil prevented him from falling over.

 Hand Work